Peter Odemwingie: 2011–12

 On 18 August it was announced that Odemwingie had signed a new three-year agreement with West Bromwich Albion, after a £4,000,000 bid from Wigan Athletic was turned down by the club.
-After some injury setbacks, he scored his first goal of the 2011–12 season away to Norwich City, pouncing on a confusion between Richie De Laet and Declan Rudd.
+After some injury setbacks, he scored his first goal of the 2011–12 season away to Norwich City, pouncing on confusion between Richie De Laet and Declan Rudd.
 Odemwingie's second goal of the season came in the Black Country derby, where West Bromwich Albion defeated Wolverhampton Wanderers 2–0.
 Odemwingie scored a spectacular goal against Blackburn Rovers on 17 December, putting West Brom into a late lead after James Morrison had scored a stunning volley earlier in the half.

 The result put West Brom up to 13th in the table heading into the busy Christmas period and gave Odemwingie his third league goal of the season.
 Odemwingie opened the scoring in the twentieth minute of the Baggies next fixture at Newcastle United, a 3–2 victory, on Tuesday 21 December.
 The result extended Newcastle's winless run in the Premier League to 6 games, put West Brom up to 10 and sealed their first victory at Newcastle in the league since 1977.
 On 12 February, Odemwingie scored his first Premier League hat-trick for the club in a 5–1 victory over Black Country rival Wolverhampton Wanderers.
 On 25 February he scored 2 goals in a 4–0 win against Sunderland.
 His performances in the month of February led him to be named the Premier League Player of the Month for the third time in his career.